Course Title: Advanced Laboratory Medicine

 Objectives/Learning Outcomes/Capability Development

-This course contributes to the following Program Learning Outcomes for BP147 Bachelor of Biomedical Science (Laboratory Medicine):
+This course contributes to the following Program Learning Outcomes for MC158 Master of Laboratory Medicine degree program AQF9:

 - PLO 1.
 Knowledge capability

-Ability to communicate effectively with individuals and groups within the diagnostic laboratory environment, and by using a range of media in professional and academic settings.
+Ability to communicate effectively with individuals and groups within the diagnostic laboratory environment.
+Acquire, organise, critically analyse, interpret and present information to media in professional settings on current issues in laboratory medicine, and

 On successful completion of this course you should be able to:

-- Define the complex nature of events contributing to abnormal disease states in your discipline.
+CLO1.
+Discuss in detail the complex nature of events contributing to disease states in your discipline.

-- Analyse and interpret scientific literature, experimental data, prepare a minor thesis (literature review, materials and methods, results, discussion and bibliography) or systematic review/meta-analysis or other appropriate scientific paper/manual.
+CLO6.
+Analyse and interpret scientific literature, experimental data, prepare a minor thesis (literature review, materials and methods, results, discussion and bibliography) or systematic review/meta-analysis or other appropriate scientific paper/manual

 Overview of Learning Activities